anderja8/recipes-api/README.md

 	"PROJECT_ID": <your app's project id>,
 	"GCLOUD_PROJECT": <your app's gcloud project name, should be the same as project id>, "DATA_BACKEND": "datastore"
-}
+	"ROOT_URL": "Either "http://localhost:8080" or your google cloud app's url }
 ```

 # Running locally
-Change the ROOT_URL constant in auth.js to `http:localhost:8080` and ensure that redirection to localhost is configured in your Google auth provider account.
-Then start up
-the gcloud datastore emulator with `gcloud beta emulators datastore start --no-store-on-disk`.
-Then, in a seperate terminal, run `$(gcloud beta emulators datastore env-init)`, followed by `npm start server.js`
+Ensure the ROOT_URL constant in config.json is set to `http:localhost:8080` and that redirection to localhost is configured in your Google auth provider account.
+Then start up the gcloud datastore emulator with `gcloud beta emulators datastore start --no-store-on-disk`.
+Then, in a seperate terminal, run `$(gcloud beta emulators datastore env-init)`, followed by `npm start`

 # Deploying to Google App Engine
 Simply run `gcloud app deploy --project <your GAE project ID>` to deploy this app to the google app engine.
 Alternatively, you can set the default project with `gcloud config set project <your GAE project ID>` and then run `gcloud app deploy`.
 Run `gcloud app browse` to open the app in your browser.